Gurpreet0299/News-App/README.md

 News app which gives a user news from the internet ,related to a particular topic.
 It uses API to fetch information.
 This is a well-maintained API which returns information in a JSON format.
-Dialogflow is used to create chatbot.
+Dialogflow is used to create chatbot using webView.
 ## FEATURES

 1.Navigation Drawer